handful of young women actually do the work of the

 war ?
 He has become a little bit famous now and some of his

 poems have been published in a book.
-I have copied one of the
+I have copied one of them out for you.

 ‘When the boys come back